 It was time to make a switch.

-To create something that focused more on building the mailing list, than trying to push an album that wasn’t Ninjago related.
+We needed to create something that focused more on building the mailing list than trying to push an album that wasn’t Ninjago related.
 With that in mind, we made plan that included beer, pizza, and the will to knock out a new site in one night.

 With over 10,000 visits to the site per month, I’m excited to see where this new direction can lead.
 The biggest focus over the next few months is going to be on growing the mailing list.
 The site needs to have a better, more direct connection to the fans than it does currently.